 The thing is that events have already changed.
 You can embrace such change or resist it.
 You can call it Millennials today, Centennials tomorrow, but the truth is that the way the vast majority of attendees experience events has shifted, regardless of their gender, age, race, religion or political views.

 A good event is a good event, a bad event is a bad event.
-Both Millennials and Baby Boomers will immediately recognise it.
+Both Millennials and Baby Boomers will immediately recognize it.
 So keep focusing on the things that matter and plan events that matter.
 Leave talk of Millennials to those who have time to waste.